TAC-Insight/fw-ticket-integrator/README.md

 ![screenshot](/screenshot.png)

 The Fast-Weigh Ticket Integrator uses 32-bit ODBC connections to query compatible databases and post tickets to the Fast-Weigh API.
+It syncs tickets every 3 minutes.

 The API will create/update/void any of the tickets posted.